Missed a Swarm – What To Do Next After Your Hive Has Swarmed (UK)

 Once the new queen starts laying, the colony will rebuild.
 In fact, colonies that have swarmed can sometimes perform strongly later in the season.

 The key is to guide them through this transition without causing disruption.
+In many cases, the best management choice is simply correct timing and restraint.

 Missed a Swarm FAQ